Find Affordable College Courses

 7 Yearly Graduations

 The most popular school in the United States for cognitive science students seekinga doctor's degree is University of California - San Diego.
 Roughly 39,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-During the 2020-2021 academic year, 7 people received their doctor's degree in cognitive science from UCSD.
-Around 14% of these students were from an underrepresented racial-ethnic group, and 29% were women.
+The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+During the most recent year for which we have data, 7 people received their doctor's degree in cognitive science from UCSD.
+About 60% of this group were women, and 13% were students from an underrepresented racial-ethnic group.

 #1